shivendra05/CORE-JAVA-PROGRAMMING/README.md

 # CORE-JAVA-PROGRAMMING:-
-All Programs are Successfuly Running on jdk-1.7, using command Prompt
+All Programs are Successfuly Running on jdk-1.7, using command Prompt.
+Navegate to your Program directory, then Compile and Run the Program

-  javac   className.java
+  >javac   className.java

+  >java   className

 ABSTRACT CLASS:-
  Abstracton programming Start in sequence,